 THE GREAT BLUE HOLE, BELIZE

 This is a sinkhole that lies near the center of Lighthouse Reef in Belize.
 Named as one of the top 10 places to scuba dive in the world, it’s mostly popular among divers who welcome the opportunity of diving into its clear waters to see a variety of sea creatures such as midnight parrot fish and bull sharks.
-The marine life alone make this majestic natural sinkhole a worthwhile trip.
+The marine life alone makes this majestic natural sinkhole a worthwhile trip.
 The hole itself is circular in shape and is around 1,000 feet across and 400 feet deep, making it the largest natural sinkhole in the world.
 Another popular activity in this area for those who don’t want to snorkel or dive is to take a flying tour overhead.
 The inland Blue Hole in Belize, located at the very center of the country, is another option for those who want to swim without being in open waters.

 SALAR DE UYUNI, BOLIVIA